🚧 DEVELOPMENT PREVIEW - Built from dev@a46ce0b1 • 2026-05-24 09:44 EDT • Stable version →

 Pre-deployment estimates for any architecture.
 Model distributed overheads, LLM serving latency, and multi-region sustainability before provisioning hardware.
 See quick API guide →

-The slide decks, MLSYSIM engine, and interactive labs are all part of the same open-source ecosystem.
+The slide decks, MLSys·im engine, tutorials, and textbook are all part of the same open-source ecosystem.
+Cite the textbook separately when you use the book or course materials.
 View all resources on GitHub.